Paul Vathis: Life

-He was one of eight children of Greek immigrant parents in Mauch Chunk, Pennsylvania.
+Vathis was one of eight children of Greek immigrant parents in Mauch Chunk, Pennsylvania in present-day Jim Thorpe, Pennsylvania.
 He got his start in World War II.
 He was a World War II Marine combat veteran, where he shot bomb damage pictures of South Pacific island caves.
 Before the war he had never even held a camera before.
 He was married to Barbara Vathis and had three children Victoria, Randy, and Stephanie.
-He died at age 77 in his home.
+In 2002, Vathis died at age 77 in his home in Mechanicsburg, Pennsylvania.
+He was buried at Indiantown Gap National Cemetery in Annville, Pennsylvania.

 Career

 He joined the AP in Philadelphia, in 1946; he spent most of his career at the Harrisburg, Pennsylvania bureau of the AP, starting in 1952.

-In 1962, he took a picture of President John F. Kennedy and former President Dwight Eisenhower walking together at Camp David.
+In 1962, Vathis took a picture of President John F. Kennedy and former President Dwight D. Eisenhower walking together at Camp David.

-He covered such events as Wilt Chamberlain's 100-point basketball game in 1962, where he originally was just taking his son Randy to see a game, and the Budd Dwyer suicide in 1987 at the Harrisburg capitol building.
+He covered such events as Wilt Chamberlain's 100-point basketball game in 1962, where he originally was just taking his son Randy to see a game.
 In 1979, he helped cover the nation's worst nuclear power accident at Three Mile Island.